Slices of Parameter Space for Meromorphic Maps with Two Asymptotic Values: Shell components: Properties of and

 Since the attracting basin of the cycle $\mathbf a_\la$ must contain an asymptotic value, we will assume throughout the paper that the points in the cycle are labeled so that $\la$ or $\mu$ and $a_1$ are in the same component of the immediate basin.

 In the next theorem we collect the results in \cite{FK} about shell components for fairly general families of functions.
 The proof of Parts [b] and [c] are based on an estimate of the growth of the orbits of the singular values given in lemma 2.2 of \cite{RS}, and on proposition 6.8 of \cite{FK}.
-Part [d] combines theorem 6.10 of \cite{FK} and Corollary A of \cite{CK}.
+Part [d] is theorem 6.10 of \cite{FK}.
+Part [e] combines the accessibility in Part [d] and theorem A of \cite{CK}, whose proof contains a construction that shows that every virtual cycle parameter is on the boundary of a shell component.

 \begin{thm}[Properties of Shell Components of $\calf_{2}$] Let $\Omega$ be a shell component in $\calf_{2}$.
 Then \begin{enumerate}[(\rm a)] \item The map $\nu_\la: \Omega \rightarrow \DD^*$ is a universal covering map.
 It extends continuously to $\partial\Omega$ and $\partial\Omega$ is piecewise analytic; $\Omega$ is simply connected and $\nu_\la$ is infinite to one.